GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 #### Stage 2: Exact Satisfaction of Boundary Conditions

-Starting from the Stage 1 solution, the coefficients are further refined to satisfy the boundary conditions exactly.
-This is formulated as a nonlinear least-squares problem involving the boundary residuals and solved using alternating Gauss–Newton iterations.
-At each iteration, the residuals and Jacobian are evaluated, a linear least-squares problem is solved for the coefficient update, and the process is repeated until convergence.
-Since Stage 1 provides a highly accurate initial approximation, Stage 2 typically converges in one or a few iterations.
+Starting from the Stage 1 solution, the coefficients are further refined while enforcing the boundary conditions exactly.
+The boundary-enforcing coefficients are expressed as functions of the free coefficients, thereby reducing the problem to a nonlinear system involving only the free coefficients.
+A Gauss–Newton procedure is then applied to solve this reduced system.
+Since the boundary conditions are satisfied through the coefficient representation itself, they remain exactly satisfied throughout the iteration process.
+In practice, Stage 1 provides an excellent initial guess, and Stage 2 typically converges in one or a few Gauss–Newton iterations.

 ---